kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 this scheme has been observed to have shortcomings, explained in {{motivation}}.

-This document defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version- independent, end-to-end format.
-This header-based prioritization scheme can act as a substitute for the HTTP/2 frame-based prioritization scheme (see {{coexistence}}).
+This document defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format.
+Along with the protocol-version-specific frame for reprioritization, this prioritization scheme acts as a substitute for the original prioritization scheme of HTTP/2 (see
+{{coexistence}}).

 ## Notational Conventions